 In those days there were no roads and the nuns’ journey was long and tortuous, not to mention dangerous, but they made it through and eventually the village was born.

-Accessible by long and winding mountain roads, many of which have been tunneled through the rock, Curral das Freiras is reached by heading west from Funchal through the city’s upper fringes to the suburb of São Martinho, where the towering Pico dos Barcelos gradually comes into view.
+Accessible by long and winding mountain roads, many of which have been tunneled through the rock, Curral das Freiras (indicated on the Google map below) is reached by heading west from Funchal through the city’s upper fringes to the suburb of São Martinho, where the towering Pico dos Barcelos gradually comes into view.

 The road cuts through dense masses of flowering shrubs and high sugar-canes over which rise clambering vines from which Madeira wine is made.